 We could be subject to any number of unintentional events that could involve a third party gaining unauthorized access to our systems, which could disrupt our operations, corrupt our data, or result in the release of our confidential or other sensitive information.
 Such attacks or interruptions could disrupt our operations, including our ability to timely ship and track product orders, project inventory requirements, manage our supply chain and otherwise adequately service our customers or disrupt our customers' ability to use our products for treatments.
-In the event we experience significant disruptions, we may be unable to repair our systems in an efficient and timely manner.
-Accordingly, such events may disrupt or reduce the efficiency of our entire operation and have a material adverse effect on our business, financial condition, and results of operations.
+In the event we experience significant disrupt or reduce the efficiency of our entire operation and have a material adverse effect on our business, financial condition, and results of operations.
 To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability, and the further development and commercialization of our products could be delayed or disrupted.